arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-dcp/content.md

 # Programming both Cores with just one sketch

-As you have learnt in this tutorial, we need specific programs and sketches in order to program different applications for both of the cores, but using a bit more advanced programming concepts, you can program different behaviors for both cores by using the same program.
+So far, we used separate sketch files to program the different cores.
+We can also combine these two sketch files into one by taking advantage the preprocessor directives '#ifdef'.
+This way you can program different behaviors for both cores by using the same program.

 ***Programming bigger applications by using this method may increase the difficulty of the program you will need to create.***